ionut-c/killzakeyboard/README.md

 Notable Bugs
 ====
 - Levels end sooner than they should (suspecting enemy spawn system)
-- only level 1 saves completion other levels only unlock next levels
 - score screen shows only 50% 75% or 100% checkpoints it should show the real value. (needs investigation)
 - music not stopping from pause menu
 - return to main menu not working